Trimethylarsine

 Trimethylarsine (abbreviated TMA or TMAs) is the chemical compound with the formula (CH_{3})_{3}As, commonly abbreviated AsMe_{3} or TMAs.
 This organic derivative of arsine has been used as a source of arsenic in microelectronics industry, a building block to other organoarsenic compounds, and serves as a ligand in coordination chemistry.
-It has a distinct "garlic"-like smell.
-Trimethylarsine had been discovered as early as 1854.
+It has a distinctive garlic-like smell.
+Trimethylarsine was discovered in 1854.